bigvisionit/vorlagen/js_es7_http_class/README.md

 It uses async and await and can be used in ajax / rest requests.

-It is recommended using Webpack with Babel to generate ES5 JavaScript for older browsers.
+It is recommended using Webpack with Babel and Babel-Polyfill to generate ES5 JavaScript for older browsers.

 Functions overview: